 Some policies may allow for OE parts in all circumstances, while others may allow for OE parts depending on the age of the vehicle.
 Some may specifically call for use of parts that are “like kind and quality,” usually indicating salvage parts.
 In other cases, insurance companies may offer two auto policies; one that specifies that only OE parts be used, and another specifying the use of only alternative parts.

 In addition, there may be policies available through a plan endorsed by your vehicle manufacturer, which assures OE parts for that brand of vehicle.
 Find out before you buy!

 Most states require repair shops and/or insurers to disclose to their customers when something other than OE parts will be used, usually as part of the estimating process.

 Far fewer states—about a quarter—also require shops and/or insurers to get your consent before using non-OE parts.
 These laws and regulations vary greatly, however, and most come with time limits—such as two years/30,000 miles—or other restrictions.

 There also are several states with no disclosure or consent rules currently in place for collision repair.

 Protect your family and your vehicle investment, and know your rights BEFORE YOUR VEHICLE IS REPAIRED.

 We’re here to help.
-Get a FREE Car Repair Estimate Today!
+Get a FREE Car Repair Assessment Today!

 Oops!
 Something went wrong while submitting the form :(